S-Stanley/pusher/README.md

 # Pusher
-commit and push with one command
+commit and push with one word

 ### What does it do ?
 1. One command to commit and push